bgplab/bgplab/docs/session/6-templates.md

 Total number of neighbors 2
 ```

 * Check the BGP table with a command similar to **show ip bgp**.
-It should contain the local prefix and two paths to the remote prefix, resulting in a printout similar to the one you'd get on FRRouting or Cumulus Linux:
+It should contain the local prefix and two paths to the remote prefix, resulting in a printout similar to the one you'd get on FRRouting:

 ```
 l1# show ip bgp